How-to: Go to the Bathroom When Overlanding

 Photo by Thomas Layland on Unsplash

-Inside you should have some hand sanitizer or sanitizing wipes.
+Inside that kit, you should have some hand sanitizer or sanitizing wipes.
 However, if you bring wipes, also pack a small resealable bag to pack your wipes out.
 Wipes don’t break down as toilet paper does, and they can clog the tubes of the pump trucks that clean out vault toilets and portapotties.

 Sea to Summit makes excellent unscented sanitization wipes.
 The 75% alcohol formulation kills 99.99% of bacteria.
 The resealable flap really works well, so you don’t have to worry about the wipes drying out.